Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with non-small cell lung cancer that has spread, who have tried chemotherapy containing platinum, and it either did not work or stopped working.
+• Adult patients with non-small cell lung cancer that has spread, who have tried chemotherapy containing platinum, and it either did not work or stopped working.
 If the patient’s tumor has an abnormal EGFR or ALK gene, the patient has to have also tried an FDA-approved therapy for tumors with such abnormal genes prior to receiving Opdivo.

 Mesothelioma